HoraceQuintusHoratiusFlaccus/AddressBook/README.md

 Address book made with Qt.

 ## Requirement

 - Create the C:\AddressBook.txt file.
 Address information is stored in this file.

-## Unimplemented function
+## Function

-Function to save information through file I/O.
+- Function to save and get information through file I/O.